 - Student Dormitories

-We are proud to be among only few Caribbean Medical Schools that provide students with on-site student dormitories.
+We are proud to be amongst the only few Caribbean Medical Schools that provide students with on-site student dormitories.
 There are 30 unites within 20 minutes walking distance from the campus, available to students at a very competitive monthly rate.
-The rate includes room, wired and wireless Internet connection, Direct TV, water, electricity, A/C, microwave, stove, small microwave and monthly cleaning.
-In 2010 there will be additional 40 rooms constructed next to the current facilities;
+The rate includes room, wired Internet connection, Direct TV, water, electricity, A/C, microwave, stove, and monthly cleaning.
+In 2019 there will be an additional 40 rooms available next to the current facilities;

 - Innovative teaching methods

-We have developed and are constantly improving our educational infrastructure including online Question Banks, Teacher Evaluation Forms, Live Lecture Streaming and other innovative solutions such as EduDesk, SIS and PubMed to allow the students to utilize the best education resources.
-On top of that we have created MYCMU service to let students effectively manage their course of study by viewing grades online, paying tuition fees, submitting forms and applications, evaluate teachers, scheduling clinical rotations and more;
+We have developed and are constantly improving our educational infrastructure including online Question Banks, Teacher Evaluation Forms, and other innovative solutions such as EduDesk, SIS and PubMed to allow the students to utilize the best education resources.
+On top of that we have created MYCMU service to let students effectively manage their course of study by viewing grades online, paying tuition fees, submitting forms and applications, viewing their scheduled clinical rotations and more;

 Q What is the time required to complete the MD Program?

-A MD Curriculum is comprised of 10 semesters: 4 semesters of Basic Medical Sciences taught on Curacao and 6 semesters of clinical medical sciences taught at affiliated hospitals and approved training centers in the U.S. Each semester is about 16 weeks (4 months) long with 2 week vacation breaks between each semester.
+A The MD Curriculum is consists of 10 semesters: 4 semesters of Basic Medical Sciences taught in Curacao and 6 semesters of Clinical Medical Sciences taught at affiliated hospitals and approved training centers in the U.S. Each Basic Science semester is about 16 weeks (4 months) long with between 2 to 3 week vacation breaks between each semester.
 Each Clinical Science semester consists of 12 weeks of rotations.

 Q What is the average class size?